payday-restoration/restoration-mod/README.md

 Rex: Asset contributions and level design.

-Fuglore: Doing all the crazy AI and tactic changes.
+Fuglore: Doing all the crazy AI and tactic changes, contributions to the original Grenade Launcher NPC base.

 Ravicale: Major contributions to player side code and balance.